How to Build and Implement a Change Management Model [UPDATED]

 • What are the risks?

-• What do we need to communicate and how?
+• What do we need to communicate?
+Who do we need to communicate to?
+And how?

 Do We Really Need Change Management?